-(SOLD): DIOR, Christian.
+DIOR, Christian.
 La Cuisine Cousu-Main.

 (Paris): Société Christian Dior, 1972.
 First edition.
 Quarto.
 104 pages.
 A flamboyant collection of all the recipes that Dior, the epicure, most loved.
 French culinary classicism, with Dom Pérignon as a vital ingredient — eel cooked in Dom Pérignon; trout cooked in Dom Pérignon.
 Nevertheless, the book makes a significant connection between Dior’s love of la cuisine and his passion for la couture.
 The nobility of the raw materials, the dexterity of the hand, the all-consuming desire of the creator and the consumer — for Dior, they were one and the same, whether it was fashion or food that was engaging him.
 A beautifully produced volume with illustrations by Rene Gruau, and a Dior designed bookmark menu.
-A near fine example in boards with aluminium overlay lacking the plexiglass slipcase.
+A near fine example in boards with aluminium overlay together with the scarce plexiglass slipcase.
 Issued in an edition of 4000 copies but far scarcer than the limitation would suggest.